bgoonz/zumzi-chat-messenger/backend/README.md

-## Backend for Sample Conferencing App
+## Backend Conferencing App

 This repository contains the backend source code for the Zumzi Chat App

 The app uses Private Backend APIs .
 In turn, the private API connects to the mesibo backend API to perform the necessary operations your database.
 Private APIs internally call the [User and Group Management APIs](https://mesibo.com/documentation/api/backend-api).

 You can host mesibo's backend API or use the existing backend hosted at `https://app.mesibo.com/conf/api.php`.
 You can also customize mesibo backend APIs as per your requirements.